-(3) a. bir (tane) kitap one CL book 'one book' b. iki (tane) kitap(-lar)two CL book-PL'two books'
+(3) a. bir (tane) kitap b. iki (tane) kitap(-lar)

+one CL book two CL book-PL

+'one book' 'two books'

 Similar to the other types of languages, in Turkish, mass nouns require a mediating quantizing noun for counting, as demonstrated in (4a).
-However, both numerals and tane are selective for the count sense of the noun-they can directly combine with mass nouns only when there is an implicit universal packaging/sorting mechanism, similar to 'two waters' in English, as in (4b).
+However, both numerals and tane are selective for the count sense of the noun -they can directly combine with mass nouns only when there is an implicit universal packaging/sorting mechanism, similar to 'two waters' in English, as in (4b).

-(4) a. iki (damla) su two drop water 'two drops of water' b. iki (tane) su two CL water 'two waters' (coerced)
+(4) a. iki (damla) su b. iki (tane) su

+two drop water two CL water

+'two drops of water' 'two waters' (coerced)